American Folksongs & Ballads

 A man named "Grayson", mentioned in the song as pivotal in Dula's downfall, has sometimes been characterized as a romantic rival of Dula's or a vengeful sheriff who captured him and presided over his hanging.
 Some variant lyrics of the song portray Grayson in that light, and the spoken introduction to the Kingston Trio version[6] did the same.
 Col. James Grayson was actually a Tennessee politician who had hired Dula on his farm when the young man fled North Carolina under suspicion and was using a false name.
 Grayson did help North Carolinians capture Dula and was involved in returning him to North Carolina but otherwise played no role in the case.[citation needed]

-Dula was tried in Statesville, North Carolina because it was believed he could not get a fair trial in Wilkes County.
+Dula was tried in Statesville, North Carolina as it was believed he could not get a fair trial in Wilkes County.
 He was given a new trial on appeal but he was again convicted and hanged on May 1, 1868.
 On the gallows, Dula reportedly stated, "Gentlemen, do you see this hand?
-I didn't harm a hair on the girl's head."[8]
+I didn't harm a hair on the girl's head."[7]

 Dula's last name was pronounced "Dooley", leading to some confusion in spelling over the years.
 The pronunciation of a final "a" like "y" (or "ee") is an old feature in Appalachian speech, as in the term "Grand Ole Opry".[citation needed] The confusion was compounded by the fact that Dr. Tom Dooley, an American physician known for international humanitarian work, was at the height of his fame in 1958 when the Kingston Trio version became a major hit.[citation needed]